maknz/slack-laravel/README.md

 ],
 ```

-Finally, publish the config file with `php artisan vendor:publish`.
+Finally, publish the config file with `php artisan vendor:publish --tag=slacklaravel`.
 You'll find it at `config/slack.php`.

 ## Laravel 4